Swimming and Aquatics

 What is swimming and aquatics?

-The School Games format for swimming includes resources that encourage healthy competition and skill development in primary school children of all abilities.
-Swim England, swimming’s national governing body, provides supplementary resources and guidance on how schools can run or get involved aquatic activities throughout the year to continue pupils’ skill development.
+The School Games format for aquatics includes resources that encourage healthy competition and skill development in primary school children of all abilities.
+Swim England, swimming’s national governing body, provides supplementary resources and guidance on how schools can run or get involved in aquatic activities throughout the year to continue pupils’ skill development.

 Equipment needed